MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/dtrace.md

 A set of useful scripts is available at [https://github.com/opendtrace/toolkit](https://github.com/opendtrace/toolkit).

-[DTrace.Org](http://dtrace.org) is a web site where many of the original developers provide tips and tricks.

-The illumos [Dynamic Tracing Guide](http://dtrace.org/guide/bookinfo.html) describes how to use DTrace to observe, debug, and tune system behavior.

 A number of DTrace books are available, such as:

 *DTrace: Dynamic Tracing in Oracle Solaris, Mac OS X and FreeBSD* by Brendan Gregg and Jim Mauro